fotober

 4.2.
 Incorporate Testimonials

-Consider adding property context through neighborhood footage or lifestyle elements.
-Quick cuts of nearby amenities or community features can help viewers envision living in the area.
-Remember to keep these additions brief and relevant to maintain focus on the property itself.
+• Neighborhood Context: Integrate property context through neighborhood footage or lifestyle elements.
+Use quick cuts of nearby amenities (parks, coffee shops) or community features to help viewers envision living in the area.

 5. Finalizing and Exporting